 Our free lectures are very popular.
 Given by specialist speakers, the talks cover a wide range of topics of local, historical or scientific interest.
 See the Lectures section for the current programme.

 During the summer months, conducted walks take place in the Village area and around the Common.
 A leisurely stroll in attractive surroundings, accompanied by a knowledgeable guide, makes for a pleasant experience.
 Suitable for all age groups, the walks are popular with families and, in particular, with newcomers to the area.
-See details here.
+The current programme can be seen here.

 An interesting part of our varied programme consists of a number of annual coach trips to places of interest.
 We have visited grand buildings and gardens, historic towns and art galleries.
 We also make shorter excursions to London and Surrey by public transport.
 See the Excursions section for details of this year‘s trips.

 On occasion, the Society organises a Special Event.
 This can take the form of a ticketed function for a book launch or an important lecture.
 In recent years, we have hosted the launches of books by Gillian Darley, Simon Jenkins and William Hague.
 When a Special Event is planned, details will be shown here.

 The links shown below indicate the wide range of current activities.